cloudcreativity/ddd-modules/docs/guide/application/asynchronous-processing.md

 use CloudCreativity\Modules\Contracts\Application\Ports\Driven\Queue as Port;

-// queues public commands
-interface Queue extends Port
+// injected into the command queuer for queuing public commands interface Queue extends Port
 {
 }

-// queues internal commands
-interface InternalQueue extends Port
+// used by the application layer to queue internal commands interface InternalQueue extends Port
 {
 }